strepera/pm2-viewer/README.md

-# snail-panel
+# pm2-viewer
-GUI for configuring nope ropes' guild bot and looking at data that looks pretty :)
+A website for viewing pm2 logs and formatting them for my bridge bot